 Tips for Shopping in Vietnam

-1. Vietnamese goods made at home are inexpensive while the imported ones are more expensive.
+1. Vietnamese goods made at home are inexpensive, while imported ones are more expensive.

-2. Remember to bargain since price is negotiable.
+2. Remember to bargain since the price is negotiable.

 3. Malls are not for those who seek a good bargain.

-4. Generally speaking, items are sold cheaper in the south of Vietnam than the north.
-Tourist cities are among the highest price.
+4. Generally speaking, items are sold cheaper in the south of Vietnam than in the north.
+Tourist cities are among the highest prices.

-5. Consult your guide if anything needed.
-As a local he certainly knows his onion.
+5. Consult your guide if anything is needed.
+As a local, he certainly knows his onion.

 6. Normally, the best quality is always around the major hotels.
-Back alleyways sometimes hide some gems and bargain works greatly here but don't expect to get good discounts.
+Back alleyways sometimes hide some gems, and bargain works greatly here but don't expect to get good discounts.
 Many shops will discount 5 to 10 percent if you ask.
-Some art galleries may discount up to 30 percent if they know the artist accept the price.
+Some art galleries may discount up to 30 percent if they know the artist accepts the price.

-7. Kids on the streets may be cute, but sometimes they can be annoying and insist to sell you something.
-One important thing to keep in mind is: Don't be intimidated by kids in streets who try to sell you things you don't want.
-Just walk away straightly and avoid any eye contact!
+7. Kids on the streets may be cute, but sometimes they can be annoying and insist on selling you something.
+One important thing to keep in mind is: Don't be intimidated by kids in the streets who try to sell you things you don't want.
+Just walk away straight and avoid any eye contact!

 Recommended Vietnam tour: 12-Day Vietnam Tour from Ho Chi Minh to Hanoi